-Proposed Federal Budget Cuts Threaten the Greenway and Public Lands
+Proposed Federal Budget Threatens the Greenway and Public Lands

-On May 30, the Administration released additional details regarding its 2026 federal budget proposal – and it includes deep cuts that could severely impact the Mountains to Sound Greenway National Heritage Area and public lands nationwide.
-If enacted, this proposal would roll back decades of conservation progress, eliminate essential funding, and jeopardize public access to the lands and stories that define our region.
+The FY26 federal budget proposals include deep funding cuts and other actions that could severely impact the Mountains to Sound Greenway National Heritage Area and public lands nationwide.
+If enacted, these various proposals would roll back decades of conservation progress, eliminate essential funding, sell off millions of acres of public lands, and jeopardize public access to the lands and stories that define our region.

 What’s At Risk?